Kayak, Canoe & SUP

 Hop in a boat from Frisco or Dillon, or take a drive to a more scenic and remote boat ramp.

-For those looking for a true adventure, take a canoe or kayak trip down one of Summit County's moving waterways.
+For those looking for a true adventure, take whitewater kayak down one of Summit County's moving waterways.
 In addition to some of the world's best whitewater, there are several sections of the Blue River that are perfect for beginning boaters!

 The upper section starts at the town of Blue River and is filled with progressively more difficult rapids.
 The lower section starts at the dam at Green Mountain Reservoir.
 It is mostly class III and runs through an impressive canyon.